 We actually reserved about 40 acres out of 200 acres for open space and then green design concept for GBI as both back to end [back-end charges] because GBI will add cost to the construction We are also looking at the full infrastructure ... [to see] how to integrate all the areas and the eco-city guidelines by MPSP.
-(Personal communication, November 30, 2016)
+(Pers. comm.
+30 November 2016)

-In addition to the above features, within its vicinity, Hijau E-Komuniti also has such facilities as industrial park, water sport, theme park, stadium, international golf course, higher learning institution, mangrove and bird sanctuary for ecotourism (Penang Development Corporation 2016; Personal communication, November 30, 2016).
-Hijau E-Komuniti is therefore said to offer an ideal residential environment for today's individuals who prefer a healthy living lifestyle.
-A planner proudly claimed that what they are doing is a project that is "more than just placemaking" but also affordable homes that harmonize with the local context and surrounding environments (Personal communication, November 30, 2016).
+In addition to the above features, within its vicinity, Hijau E-Komuniti also has such facilities as an industrial park, water sport, theme park, stadium, international golf course, higher learning institution, mangrove and bird sanctuary for eco-tourism (Penang Development Corporation 2016; pers. comm.
+30 November 2016).
+Hijau

+E-Komuniti is, therefore, said to offer an ideal residential environment for today's individuals who prefer a healthy lifestyle.
+A planner proudly claimed that what they are doing is a project that is "more than just placemaking" but also affordable homes that harmonise with the local context and surrounding environments (pers. comm.
+30 November 2016).

-Quality public space is important in encouraging community living of a residential area; hence, it is one of the considerations in developing Hijau E-Komuniti.
+Quality public space is important in encouraging community living in a residential area; hence, it is one of the considerations in developing Hijau E-Komuniti.
 The general manager of a Penang state development agency opined that people who live in affordable housing are more dependent on the community compared to rich people.
 Affordable housing dwellers will spend more time outside their houses.
-Hence, he emphasized on the importance of a community living concept in developing affordable housing schemes as quoted below:
+Hence, he emphasised the importance of a community living concept in developing affordable housing schemes as quoted below:

 To low-income people, their houses are very small, so chances are they spend much more time outside So, when we started our new brand of affordable homes, we thought about creative communities rather than building houses.
 A house is a unit by itself.
 How much can you do with a certain cost to build a unit anything between 120[K] and 150[K]?
-It is just the hard cost and within an area of 600-700 square feet, nothing much you can give anyway That is why the concept of community becomes important ... through design, they [architects/developers] should think about how they could socialize people in a strict kind of situation.
+It is just the hard cost and within an area of 600-700 square feet, nothing much you can give anyway That is why the concept of community becomes important ... through design, they [architects/developers] should think about how they could socialise people in a strict kind of situation.
 They have to create places that make people meet and talk along the way with some benches, street furniture We want a community living concept [of affordable housing].
-(Personal communication, October 28, 2016)
+(Pers. comm.
+28 October 2016)

-These efforts of bureaucrats to ensure incorporation of the community living concept in affordable housing design is clearly consistent with Gehl's (1987) notion to use design as a means to achieve the end.
-To Gehl, a design starts with public space for community life between buildings, the design becomes a means to an end, rather than an end in itself.
+These efforts of bureaucrats to ensure the incorporation of the community living concept in affordable housing design are clearly consistent with Gehl's (1987) notion of using design as a means to achieve the end.
+To Gehl, a design starts with public space for community life between buildings, and the design becomes a means to an end rather than an end in itself.
 In short, life between buildings deserves careful consideration.